Marketing automaton is the topic of conversation across the world of marketing. And it’s so much more than a buzzword or a passing trend.

 If you have multiple drip campaigns and auto responders coupled with ad hoc emails and monthly newsletters, you may be brewing up a perfect storm for unsubcribes.

-Build a dynamic recency and frequency suppression list that can be applied to low-priority emails to keep from burning through your subscriber lists.
+Build a dynamic recency and frequency suppression list.
+Specifically one that can be applied to low-priority emails.
+This will prevent them from burning through your subscriber lists.
 Some email platforms will even pause sends based on this list, so make sure you consider all your options.

 Tip 10: Investigate Artificial Intelligence

-AI, machine learning, and predictive intelligence are hitting their functional stride, so now is the time to investigate your options.
+AI, machine learning, and predictive intelligence are hitting their functional stride.
+With that in mind, now is the time to investigate your options.

 I say “investigate” because it’s still not a solution for everyone.
 It requires a great deal of clean data in order to “learn” trends within your sales and marketing process.